Wrinkling of an elastic sheet floating on a liquid sphere: Upper bound

+\item \textbf{Choice of the parameters $\alpha,\ell$, and $\de$.} We now reach the final stage of the proof, where the parameters $\alpha,\ell,\de$ are fixed according to the regime of $\beta$.

-{\bf Choice of the parameters $\alpha,\ell$, and $\de$ : The case $\frac23\leq \beta\leq 2$.} In order to choose $\ell$, following the same strategy as in the proof of the lower bound, we match the terms that depend on $\ell$ on the right-hand sides of \eqref{upper1} and \eqref{sigmaB}, that is
+\begin{enumerate}[label=\textsc{\bf Case},leftmargin=0pt,labelsep=*,itemindent=*,itemsep=10pt,topsep=10pt] \item {$\bm{\frac23 \leq \beta \leq 2.}$} To fix $\ell$, we follow the same strategy as in the proof of the lower bound and match the terms depending on $\ell$ on the right-hand sides of \eqref{upper1} and \eqref{sigmaB}, that is

 which gives $\ell=h^\frac{2+\beta}8$.
 In particular, this implies that